Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

     Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ```

-* You will then be prompt to enter your password (Note: While typing your password, nothing will appear on the screen and that is to be expected.
-Just continute and press enter once you done typing it).
+* You will then be prompted to enter your password (Note: While typing your password, nothing will appear on the screen and that is to be expected.
+Just continute and press enter once you are done typing it).

 <p align="center">
     <img width="1000" src= password.png